-First, we will go over the easy part.
-How to email a resume if you’ve been specifically asked to do so.
+First, we will go over the easy part–how to email a resume if you’ve been specifically asked to do so.
 ZipJob’s professional resume writers and career experts have 5 great tips for this situation.

-How to email a resume for a job listing
+How to email a resume for a job listing: 5 tips

 You’ve been asked to submit your resume via email.
 How do you do that in the most professional manner?

 Sending a resume with an unprofessional email address will disqualify you from job contention.
-This is true across the board.
+This is true across industries, career levels, and locations.
 It shows both a lack of effort and being totally uninformed about the professional world.

 If you’re not sure what to use for the new address, keep in mind that simplicity is key.
 The best option is usually something like email@example.com or firstname.lastname@example.org.

-If you’re scared you may accidently forget about or miss emails to your new address, set up email forwarding.
+If you’re scared you may accidentally forget about or miss emails to your new address, set up email forwarding.
 Here are some links to forwarding instructions for the most popular email services today:

 Some employers will give you specific instructions for constructing your email subject line.
 Look for these instructions in the job description.
 If there is no specific information, include the following:

 - Job Title